Portuguese Indian rupia

+The rupia was the currency of Portuguese India sometime after 1668 until 1958.

 In decades that followed, the double xerafin came to be known in Goa and other Portuguese Indian territories simply as rupia (or Portuguese Indian rupia) was subdivided into units such as reis (real) and pardao that mirrored the currency terms introduced by Portuguese officials in other colonies worldwide.